odysseyofnoises/EurKEY-Ultra/README.md

 * Although I tried to include and test every European language I could find that uses a Latin script, I probably missed some characters somewhere.
 I can't guarantee support for every minority language, but most European languages should be covered, as well as all official EU languages except Bulgarian and Greek
 * EurKEY Ultra only includes the same basic Greek alphabet from EurKEY, but no tonos.
 The Greek layer is mostly useful for math symbols and superscript and subscript numbers
 * Only meant for European languages.
 Vietnamese won't work, for example, because it uses a system of stacked diacritics that's harder to implement.
 It's technically possible, like the US English Latin accents chained dead keys example on KbdEdit's website, but that would be a bit outside the scope of this layout

-A .kbe file is included that you can use to import the layout into KbdEdit if you want to make your own customizations.
-I used KbdEdit Premium to make this layout.
-A standalone installation exe is included if you just want to install and use the layout.